hiiamboris/red-wiki/Contributor-Guidelines.md

 2. Once the code is included in the Red library, submit a proposal for its inclusion within the Red mezzanine code via a Red project GitHub issue.
 3. If the proposal is accepted by the Red project team, submit a pull request with your code included as mezzanine code and a revised set of tests.

-At the current stage of Red's development, mezzanine code is not yet being accepted so please do not submit proposals yet.
+At the current stage of Red's development, mezzanine code is not yet being accepted so please do not submit proposals until they are.

 ### Red library functions
 ### Red/System library functions